The last thing you want to hear from your doctor after three battles with cancer is, “I’ve got some bad news for you.”

 Do I believe that to live is Christ and to die is gain, and that he has prepared a place for me in heaven.
 Yes, I do!
 (Phil.
 1:19-23; John 14:1-3)

 As I’ve meditated on these and hundreds of similar Scriptures, God has drawn me deeper into his arms, strengthened my confidence in his love and wisdom, and grounded my hope more firmly in him.
-These are blessings that far exceed the inconvenience of cancer.
+These are blessings that far exceed the small inconvenience of cancer.
+As the Apostle Paul wrote long ago (when describing his beatings, imprisonments and persecutions):

 Cancer has exposed the fact that I’ve taken pride in my good health, as if it were something I had secured for myself, and that I’ve presumptuously assumed I would always enjoy it.
 This has compelled me to shift my reliance to God alone for my life, breath and well-being (2Cor.
 1:9).